Corvusoft/restq/documentation/NETWORK-API.md

 ### Asterisk Resource

 The Asterisk (*) endpoint is to help aid monitoring of an exchange.
 This resource only accommodates the HTTP OPTIONS method.
-When probed it displays hardware load covering CPU, RAM, Threads and Runtime via HTTP headers CPU, Memory, and Workers, Uptime respectively.
+When probed it displays hardware load covering CPU, RAM, Threads, and Runtime via HTTP headers CPU, Memory, Workers, and Uptime respectively.

 ```
 > OPTIONS /* HTTP/1.1